 Studded with skyscrapers and surrounded by mountains, Bogota is a pulsing city at the heart of Colombia.
 Having left its turbulent past behind, this capital city is now a trendy hub of activity, boasting a wealth of stylish boutiques, gourmet eateries and striking street art.
 Wander through the streets lined with colonial mansions, sparkling glass high-rises and other more humble dwellings as the energy of Bogota flows through you.

-The gem in Colombia's crown, Cartagena wins on all counts when it comes to beauty.
-With colourful colonial buildings lining the streets and Bocagrande beach spreading its sandy shores along the city’s coastline, Cartagena is the kind of place that captivates your soul and delights your senses.
+The jewel in Colombia's crown, Cartagena de Indias as it is officially known wins on all counts when it comes to beauty.
+With colorful colonial buildings lining the streets and Bocagrande beach spreading along the city’s coastline, Cartagena de Indias is the kind of place that captivates your soul and delights your senses.
 Take a dip in the medicinal mud of the nearby Totumo volcano or grab a coffee in one of the numerous cafes while you immerse yourself in Cartagena’s Caribbean vibe.